tari-project/rfcs/src/RFC-0201_TariScript.md

 }
 ```

-This notion of the script offset \\(\so\\) means that the no third party can remove any input or output from a
+This notion of the script offset \\(\so\\) means that no third party can remove any input or output from a
 transaction or the block, as that will invalidate the script offset balance equation, either (16) or (18) depending on
 whether the scope is a transaction or block.
 It is important to know that this also stops
 [cut&#8209;through](#cut-through) so that we can verify all spent UTXO scripts.
 Because the script private key and
-sender offset private key is not publicly known, its impossible to create a new script offset.
+sender offset private key are not publicly known, it's impossible to create a new script offset.

 Certain scripts may allow more than one valid set of input data.
 Users might be led to believe that this will allow a
 third party to change the script keypair \\((k\_{Si}\\),\\(K\_{Si})\\).
 If an attacker can change the \\(K\_{Si}\\)
 keys of the input then he can take control of the \\(K\_{Oi}\\) as well, allowing the attacker to change the metadata of
 the UTXO including the script.
 But as shown in [Script offset security](#script-offset-security), this is not possible.

-If equation (16) or (18) balances then we know that every included input and output in the transaction or block has its
+If equation (16) or (18) balances then we know that each included input and output in the transaction or block has its
 correct script public key and sender offset public key.
 Signatures (9) & (11) are checked independently from script
 offset verification (16) and (18), and looked at in isolation those could verify correctly but can still be signed by
 fake keys.
 When doing verification in (16) and (18) you know that the signatures and the message/metadata signed by the